Caring for Women Experiencing Hysterectomy

 A C-section is a surgical procedure.
-Tune in to this webinar to acquire proactive steps you can take to support your patient anticipating or unpredictably requiring a C-section.
+View this webinar to acquire proactive steps you can take to support your patient anticipating or unpredictably requiring a C-section.
 With pre-procedure infection prevention strategies, quality evidence-based care, and comprehensive patient education, we can help to positively influence recovery and healing for women in this patient population.

 Nutrition for Wound Healing

 by Mary Litchford PhD, RDN, LDN

 Nutrition is an important piece of the wound-healing puzzle.
 With a multidimensional approach to wound healing including covering wounds, good hygiene, and administering antibiotic treatment if needed, let us not forget the importance of good nutrition for the healing process.
 Learn how to describe and explain the process of healing with regard to macro- and micronutrients.

 by Dea J. Kent, MSN, RN, NP-C, CWOCN